-The objective of HE spatial reuse operation is to allow the medium to be reused more often between OBSSs in dense deployment scenarios by the early identification of signals from overlapping basic service sets (OBSSs) and interference management. (#13849)
+The objective of HE spatial reuse operation is to allow the medium to be reused more often between OBSSs in dense deployment scenarios by the early identification of PPDU receptions from overlapping basic service sets (OBSSs) complimented by interference management techniques that are employed to determine whether the transmission of a PPDU can proceed simultaneous to the identified OBSS PPDU reception. (#13849)

-There are two independent spatial reuse modes, one called OBSS_PD-based spatial reuse and the other called SRP-based spatial reuse. (#13849)
+There are two independent spatial reuse modes, one called OBSS_PD-based spatial reuse and the other called SRP-based spatial reuse.
+Within the OBSS_PD-based spatial reuse mode, there are two types of operation, comprising SRG OBSS_PD spatial reuse mode and non-SRG OBSS_PD spatial reuse mode.
+SRG OBSS_PD spatial reuse mode transmits spatial reuse PPDUs during the reception of PPDUs from a specific list of OBSSs when interference management determines that such a transmission can be allowed.
+Non-SRG OBSS_PD spatial reuse mode transmits spatial reuse PPDUs during the reception of PPDUs from any OBSSs when interference management determines that such a transmission can be allowed. (#13849)

 27.9.2 OBSS_PD-based spatial reuse operation